art4711/kk/README.md

 mobile events.
 This is because the mobile stuff doesn't allow resizing windows on desktop and the shiny OpenGL widget doesn't work on OSX.
 This happens to work for now, but I understand that it isn't the intended way to use the library.
-Not that I actually need OpenGL, but let's use the powerful drugs from start.

 The second way the shiny library is abused is that I couldn't be bothered to write a generic box layout library so I use shiny to